aksingh1997/JPA/README.md

 * Consider this as cache between jvm and database.
 * Any object that is saved into database first goes to persistent context and then it is saved to database as a row.
 * If we try to fetch data in java, it first looks from persistent context and if not present, will load it from db to peristent context.
-* The object that is lying in persistent context is called managed object.
+* The object that is lying in persistent context is called managed entity.
 * Dirty checking- We may fetch the object from persisten context and try to update a few fields, say - name.
-Now persistent context checks if the object it holds is same as the one in jvm or has changed, if changed then upate the manged entity there too.
-Thisis called dirty checking,
+Now persistent context checks if the entity it holds is same as the one in jvm or has changed, if changed then upate the manged entity there too.
+This is called dirty checking,
 * Even after dirty checking , the changes will not reflect in database as data is not flushed from persistent context to db
 * We can make a method annotated with @Transactional, which fluses the changes once the scope of that method is over.
 * Example -